 Predicting cancer before it starts?

-The scientists found that their nanoparticle traps allowed biomarkers to be detected in patients who years later developed lung cancer, in essence predicting a future illness.
+The team found that their nanoparticle traps allowed biomarkers to be detected in patients who years later developed lung cancer, in essence predicting a future illness.
 This technology may someday help scientists invent a vaccine to block cancer before it starts.

 But getting the nanotrap technology into the hands of doctors everywhere will take time.